HomeFood and BeverageFoodGlobal Maize Market

 Moreover, maize is also utilized as the country’s primary feed grain, accounting for a considerable share of the total feed grain consumption and production.
 This is promoted by the expansion of the livestock sector in the country, along with growing domestic and global consumption of livestock products such as meat, eggs, and dairy.

 The country is experiencing a rise in meat consumption, which is expected to remain high due to population growth, thereby increasing the feed demand in the coming years.
-According to OECD data, poultry meat consumption in the country was 34.9 kilograms per capita, while pork and beef & veal meat consumption were 21.8 and 23.3 kilograms per capita in 2024.
+According to OECD data, poultry meat consumption in the country was 34.9 kilograms per capita, while pork and beef and veal meat consumption were 21.8 and 23.3 kilograms per capita in 2024.
 This represents a steady growth in domestic consumption, which will promote maize production and demand in the region.

 The country ranks first in maize production, accounting for 30.6 percent of the global production in 2024, as per USDA data.
 Maize production in 2024/2025 was 377.63 million metric tons, an increase from 346.7 million metric tons in 2022/2023.
 This is largely utilized in feed consumption and ethanol production in the country.